o3bvv/isotopic-logging/README.rst

-**As a developer** I want to store prefix in some context so that I do not need to format it per each call to logger and so that I can access it within nested functions without passing prefix to a function directly and screwing up its semantics.
+**As a developer** I want to store prefix in some context so that I do not need to format it per each call to logger and so that I can access it within nested function calls without passing prefix to a function directly and screwing up its semantics.

 So, how that can look like?
 Personally I propose the **following alternatives**: